jaimejim/draft-coap-mud/draft-jimenez-mud-coap.md

 Things will expose a MUD file that MUST be signed both by the MUD author and by the device operator.
 Security Considerations present on Section 4.1 of {{RFC8576}}.

+TBD:
+We might want to use BRSKI or another similar mechanism.
+Optionally the device could advertise localhost on the URL with the path to the MUD.
+When the network has the IP it'd append the path to it in order to fetch the MUD.

 # IANA Considerations

 None